 Is Racking or Shelving Right for Me?

 Do you have a business that requires industrial storage systems?
 As we have outlined, the answer depends on your types of products, number of SKUs, and more.
 The most crucial characteristic that will determine the kind of storage system you need is weight.
 If you sell lightweight products that can be maneuvered by hand, then a shelving system can work nicely within your warehouse space.
 Alternatively, any heavy equipment or products will necessitate racking systems to ensure optimal protection and warehouse safety.

 Even with these clear distinctions, it is not unusual for shelving and racking usage in the same warehouse space.
 A combination of pallet racking and shelving integrated within different warehouse areas will enable you to optimize the space and improve work efficiency when storing and moving products.

-For more pallet racking and shelving information, call our friendly team today, who will be more than happy to assist with your warehouse storage needs.
+For more pallet racking and shelving information, or help buying the right clips for your storage system, check out our shelf clip buyer’s guide or call our friendly team today.
+We are more than happy to assist with your warehouse storage needs.